 Ballarat Psychological Service, the first private psychological practice in Victoria outside Melbourne, was established by Malcolm Garnett and Jan Schlunke in 1983.

 Jan and Malcolm had started work as psychologists in Canberra but felt a need for more complex and nuanced understandings of therapy than their CBT trainings had provided.
 They were attracted by the teachings of RD Laing whose radical writings proposed that the mentally disturbed had something to say that was worth listening to and taking seriously.
 With this in mind, they travelled to London to work as resident therapists at Arbours Crisis Centre.
-There they lived and worked with deeply disturbed clients, some terrifying in their distress; some psychotic, some incredibly sad.
+There they lived and worked with deeply disturbed clients.
 The work was confronting and an important part of this training was to be in their own intensive analytic therapy.

 This experience would heavily influence their future work and provided the seed from which Ballarat Psychological Service would develop.
 Jan continued, over the years, to enrich her practice by incorporating a broad range of techniques, always underpinned by psychoanalytic understandings.
 Malcolm later undertook extensive accredited training in somatic therapies.

 After 2½ years, Jan and Malcolm returned to Australia and initially organised rooms within a GP practice in Ballarat.
 At that time, medical professionals were both curious and wary of what psychologists could provide but, generously, a number of organisations requested consultancies.
-This was the time before Medicare but, after the first few months, work was plentiful and has remained ever so.
+This was the time before Medicare but, after the first few months, their practice began to blossom.

 Within a few years, three other psychologists, Peta Price, Mary Darcy and Monica Maud, joined the practice.
 This core group of five clinicians continued to practice together for the next 25 years.
-Two of this original five continue at the practice today, Jan as a clinical supervisor and Monica as a treating clinician.
-And Mary only finished at the practice in August 2018.
+Gradually some have retired; Peta in 2014, Malcolm in 2016 and Mary in 2018.
+Two of this original five, however, continue at the practice today, Monica as a treating clinician and Jan supervising other psychologists in the community.

 In 1986, Jan and Malcolm purchased the little weatherboard house at 705 Mair Street that, over the years, would become the welcoming and comfortable home of the Practice.